Search for Databases by Keyword

 Covers film & television theory, preservation & restoration, screenwriting, production, cinematography, technical aspects, and reviews from journals and books.
 Also, includes Variety movie reviews from 1914 to present, and thousands of images from the MPTV Image Archive.

-A complete guide to the diverse literature of the left, with an emphasis on political, economic, social and culturally engaged scholarship inside and outside academia.
-A secondary emphasis is on significant but little known sources of news and ideas.
-Covers over 250 periodical publications + many classic texts.
+The Left Index is a guide to the diverse literature of the left, with an emphasis on political, economic, social and culturally engaged scholarship inside and outside academia.
+Includes citations and abstracts (with some full text) and spans from 1982 and earlier to present.

 A directory of the publishing industry, including book publishers, literary agents, distributors and sales representatives,wholesalers, importers and exporters, translators, literary associations, and more.
 Searches may be limited by such criteria as subject, region, and publication type.